MatrixCreations/MatrixColorAPI/README.md

 - 🔄 **Easy to Use**: Clean and simple API to integrate into your project.
 - 🌍 **Supports All Server Software**: Compatible with Spigot, Paper, Bukkit, Minestom, Fabric, and more.
 - 🕹️ **Works with Every Minecraft Version Starting from 1.16.5**.
-- 🛠️ **Open to Contributions**: Licensed under MIT for open contributions, modifications, and commercial use!
+- 🛠️ **Open to Contributions**: Licensed under Apache 2.0 License for open contributions, modifications, and commercial use!

 ## 🚀 Getting Started